The search box

 Average subject-normalised citation rate for the department’s publications multiplied by the number of publications.

 FWCI measures how well cited the publications are compared with the subject area as a whole.
 FWCI > 1.0 means an above average citation rate.
-Calculated on the basis of publications published between 2013 and 2016.
 Citations are counted up to four years from the date of publication.
 Self-citations are excluded.
+Calculated on the basis of publications published between 2017 and 2020.
 Weight: 11 per cent.

 Top 10 Per Cent